AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 >
 >* Due to internal technical constraints, performance will degrade if sorting and filtering is applied on nested fields.
 Therefore it is recommended to use filter/sort fields stored at root level.
 This is also the recommended way if you want to query large paginated result sets.

-## Dynamic Image Delivery {#dynamic-image-delivery}
+## Web-optimized image delivery {#web-optimized-image-delivery}

-Dynamic image delivery allows you to use a Graphql query to:
+Web-optimized image delivery allows you to use a Graphql query to:

 * Request a URL to an AEM Asset image